 The city had steeple-like towers reminiscent of European churches

 And was surrounded by a network of walls and dams that was the largest construction Man had made on Earth.
 Fred Pearce in the New Scientist writes:

 They cover 2,510 sq. miles (6,500 square kilometres) and were all dug by the Edo people.
 In all, they are four times longer than the Great Wall of China, and consumed a hundred times more material than the Great Pyramid of Cheops.
 They took an estimated 150 million hours of digging to construct, and are perhaps the largest single archaeological phenomenon on the planet.

 The 1897 Punitive Expedition by Britain destroyed them.
 King Ovonramwen was sent into exile.

 Two of the four committed suicide the day before their trial, the other two sentenced and shot.

 And the sprawling palace complex looted:

 The current biggest issue is the museum’s star exhibit, the Parthenon Marbles, bought off the Ottoman government while Greece was occupied.

 They would have wrapped around the Parthenon in the Acropolis, and include the iconic statues on its front facade.
 The BM claims to have saved them from Greek damage over the years, though three acts of ‘cleaning’ appears to have had the speeded up effect.
 The light-hearted use of acid and steel tools scraped the sculptures of their surface patina and original colour (they also became discoloured from the chemicals used and soot in the Victorian air) throughout the 1800s and 1930s.

-The barrage of calls of hypocrisy directed at the museum mention withholding the stolen pieces are a modern icon to slavery and colonialism, and a glaring lack of institutional or societal regret.
+The barrage of calls at hypocrisy directed at the museum mention that by withholding the stolen pieces they create a modern icon to slavery and colonialism, plus a glaring lack of institutional or societal regret.
 That they cannot possibly claim to stand with the children of slavery they still profit off.
 The museum has yet to follow up with any statement forthwith.